 Bradley Hall was the home of Ralph and Margaret (Craddock) Bowes.
 “It (now) occupies a retired and romantic situation, to the east of the Bradley burn, and on the north side of the road between Durham and Wolsingham.
 It is a massive oblong pile of building, of considerable antiquity, and has been for many years dismantled and becoming ruinous.
 It is supposed to be the house which was fortified by the Eures, as the strength of its walls and the remains of deep moats would seem to testify.
 The lower apartments are all vaulted.
 A projection in front is of a more modern and elegant character.
 Its basement story consists of three low arches; and above the centre one is a recess, in which is a light pillar, supporting circular arches, and surmounted by a battlement.
 Bradley mitt is situated on the Wolsingham side of the Bradley burn.”

-Below the last of the senior branch of the Bowes family – Thomas Bowes with friends:
+Below the last of the senior branch of the Bowes family – Thomas Bowes with friends in northern Sweden (?) pointing to the midnight setting sun: